Pylons/pyramid/docs/glossary.rst

      associated with a permission, based on the information found on the :term:`context` resource.

+     .. deprecated:: 2.0
+       Authorization policies have been deprecated in favor of a :term:`security policy`.

    authentication policy
      An authentication policy in :app:`Pyramid` terms is a bit of code which has an API which determines the current :term:`principal` (or principals) associated with a request.

+     .. deprecated:: 2.0
+       Authentication policies have been deprecated in favor of a :term:`security policy`.

    WSGI
      `Web Server Gateway Interface <https://wsgi.readthedocs.io/en/latest/>`_.